Skip to main content

 • Sudden‑onset headache reaching maximum intensity within five minutes.

-• New‑onset neurological deficit.
+• New‑onset cognitive impairment or neurological deficit.

 • Change in personality.